dmorl/MichiganHospitalData/README.md

 The data reflects the status in health systems and hospitals 48 hours prior to the time that the data was posted to this website. https://public.tableau.com/profile/mhapublic#!/vizhome/COVIDPublicDashboard/PleaseRead

-**Author notes:** This information is not being updated on a regular schedule
+**Author notes:** This information is not being updated on a regular schedule.
+It is usually updated on Mondays.
+As of 2022-04-22, the website url was updated to https://www.michigan.gov/coronavirus/stats/data-about-places/statewide-available-ppe-and-bed-tracking

 ---